kiprasmel/xstate-cpp/README.md

 I needed [xstate](https://github.com/davidkpiano/xstate) in C++.
 Here we are

+## Features

+* Basic stuff (I dunno I'm new here I just wanted a state machine for myself ☃)
+* Nested state machines just landed in by #5 - see [./xstate.cpp](./xstate.cpp) for an example.
+* Others coming in real soon.
+Actually, even sooner, if you wanna contribute:P

 ## Installation

 You only need the [`xstate.h`](./xstate.h) header file - that's it.